-Staff provided lists of patients to CQC.
-All had attended for consultations or procedures between January and July 2020.
+Staff provided lists of patients as requested by CQC.
+All had attended for consultations or procedures between January and July 2020 and we contacted patients from these lists.
 We spoke with two patients who were expecting to have their surgeries in at another location in the North East and two patients who were expecting to have a procedure under general anaesthetic in Newcastle.
 The provider did not have the facilities at the Newcastle location to undertake a general anaesthetic and the lead doctor did not have practicing privileges at any other services in the North East.